meyayl/syno-ansible/README.md

 ## What does the script step do?
 Basicly it creates and configures everything required to run Ansible on your NAS:
-1. perform sanity checks
+1. perform sanity checks (required to make sure the script does not unintended things on your NAS)
-2. add new admin user for ansible and fix home folder permissions
+2. add new admin user for ansible and fix home folder permissions (necessary for keybased-auth)
-3. add ansible user to sudoers
+3. add ansible user to sudoers (necessary to become root in the playbooks)
-4. creates a ssh key for ansible user and copies it into its home folder
+4. creates a ssh key for ansible user and copies it into its home folder (necessary for keybased-auth)
-5. creates the ansible inventory
+5. creates the ansible inventory (necessary to know how to context the NAS)
-6. creates the ansible.cfg with mitogen enabled (aka performance booseter)
+6. creates the ansible.cfg with mitogen enabled (nice to have  performance booster)
 7. starts ansible in a docker container